You wake up one morning with an amazing idea for a blog post.

 After 2 hours…

 You have an awesome post.
-Now last thing to do is optimise it for humans.
+Now last thing to do is optimize it for humans.
 So you go and search for a good image.

 And you find an awesome image on Google Images.